• Skip to main content

 • Email

 Inside: Tired of overpriced fabric softener?
 Check out this easy DIY fabric softener that you can make at home.
-It works just as good as the store-bought fabric softeners but is so much cheaper.
+It works just as well as the store-bought fabric softeners but is so much cheaper.
 Try out this homemade fabric softener today.

 DIY Fabric Softener

-Do you ever skip using fabric softener to save money?
-I tried to go without for a while, but our clothes would get lots of static in them.
 I finally switched to this frugal DIY fabric softener.
 It only takes a few minutes to make this easy DIY fabric softener and you can customize the scents, too.

 ingredients-in-diy-fabric-softener.jpg

-To make this homemade fabric softener you will need hair conditioner, vinegar, water and a bottle to store the fabric softener.
 You will want to pick a conditioner that smells good, because your DIY fabric softener will smell like it.
-I choose this sauve because it was super cheap and smelled great!
+I chose this sauve because it was super cheap and smelled great!

 vinegar-for-DIY-fabric-softener.jpg